-As of June 30, 2020, our patent portfolio included: (i) six issued patents and two pending patent applications in the United States and (ii) one issued foreign patent and twelve pending foreign patent applications.
+As of September 30, 2020, our patent portfolio included: (i) six issued patents and two pending patent applications in the United States and (ii) three issued foreign patents and ten pending foreign patent applications.
 Patents issuing from the applications in this portfolio, if granted, will expire between 2033 and 2037, not taking into account any potential patent-term adjustments or extensions that may be available in the future.